simpeter/apd/docs/lab0.md

 Request`.
 We will approve your request within 24 hours.
 If you already have a CloudLab account, simply request to join the `cse453` project.

+## Form a group of up to 3 students and let us know who is in it

+TODO: Anirudh to describe: Find a group, let us know who's in it and their cloudlab accounts.
+We will assign the group to a subgroup in `cse453` project.
+The group should then use that subgroup in CloudLab going forward.

 ## Clone this repository and send us a link

-TODO: Easier to have students clone the main repo and then point to it in CloudLab.
+TODO: Anirudh to describe: Students should clone the main repo and then point to it in CloudLab.
+Send us a link.
+Will use this to submit results.

 ## Start an Experiment